webplatform/docs/tutorials/Building_up_a_site_wireframe/index.md

 ---
-title: Building up a site wireframe
+title: 'Building up a site wireframe'
 tags:
   - Pages
   - with